 Lemon peel and lemon zest are both great ways to add the flavor of lemon to a dish.
-The lemon flavor and fragrance come from the oils in the skin, which include the compound limonene that is responsible for much of the smell and taste.
-What is the difference in flavor between lemon peel and lemon zest?
+The lemon flavor and fragrance come from the oils in the skin, which includes the compound limonene responsible for much of the smell and taste.
+What is the difference in flavor between the lemon peel and lemon zest?
 How are they used differently?
 Read on for the answers to these questions and more.

-How do lemon zest and lemon peel differ when it comes to flavor?
+How do lemon zest and lemon peel differ in flavor?

-In comparison, lemon zest only adds the pure lemon flavor.
+In comparison, lemon zest only adds pure lemon flavor.
 Note that lemon pith can sometimes be peeled away with the zest if you are not careful.
 When zesting a lemon, try to remove only the very outermost layer of skin.
-It is safer to leave a little of the yellow part on the lemon rather than scrape too deeply and to get some of the white part.
+It is safer to leave a little of the yellow part on the lemon rather than scrape too deeply.
 It is best to use a tool specially designed for zesting rather than a knife or grater.

 If your recipe calls for one, can you substitute the other?